EOA-team/DataInfrastructure/README.md

 ```
 S2_minx_maxy_startyeastartmonthstartday_endyearendmonthendday.zarr
 ```
 where (minx, maxy) will correspond to the upper left coordinate of the grid tile.
-There are two chunks per zarr file, where the data has been split in hald along the longitude dimension.
+There are two chunks per zarr file, where the data has been split in half along the longitude dimension.

 <a name="MeteoSuisse"></a>
 ## 3. MeteoSuisse